Home | About | Contact |Buy the book | Blog

 Liquid medicines, given to babies or adults who can't swallow tablets, contain Ethanol (in iron and Furosemide), sorbitol (in Dexamethasone and iron), Ponceaau 4R (in iron) and propylene glycol (in Dexamethasone) which are all examples of excipients in medicines.

-Both prescribed pharmaceutical medication and manufactured recreational (illegal) drugs can cause a toxic build up in the body causing mental health issues like depression, anxiety and panic attacks.
+Both prescribed pharmaceutical medication and manufactured recreational (illegal) drugs can cause a toxic build-up in the body causing mental health issues like depression, anxiety, depression, panic attacks and paranoia.
 They can also cause allergies, skin rashes, digestion problems, brittle bones, dental decay, tinnitus, kidney, liver and pancreas damage, nutrient deficiencies, respiratory disorders and lead to neurological brain and nerve damage, organ failures, heart disease, cancer and early death.
 This may not become apparent until later in life after long term use and by then the damage will be too far gone to reverse.

 Let nature cure you...